krzema12/snakeyaml-engine-kmp/CONTRIBUTE.md

 ![](https://yaml.org/spec/1.2.2/img/overview2.svg)

-Loading has the following explicit steps
+Loading has the following explicit steps (please note that Events form a Stream, not a Tree)

 ![](doc/YAML-streams.drawio.png)